How to display live updates to your digital screens from any RSS Feed in the world!

 Does RSS Feed work offline?

-My RSS feed title and/or content becomes truncated in the middle of a word, how can I fix this?
+My RSS feed title and/or content become truncated in the middle of a word, how can I fix this?

 Currently, this is a feature of the app as there's only limited space to display content on screen.
-It will display a maximum of 75 characters for a title and 200 characters for the main text in any zone layout.
+The new app design will display the full title and 300 characters for the main text in any zone layout.
+The old app design will display a maximum of 75 characters for a title and 200 characters for the main text in any zone layout.

 For further questions, please contact firstname.lastname@example.org with details.